VBA: User Defined Functions (UDFs)¶

 A simple UDF¶

-The default settings (see VBA settings) expect a Python source file in the way it is created
+The default addin settings expect a Python source file in the way it is created by

 - in the same directory as the Excel file